btwite/yagajs/extensions/README.md

 > `foo->[bar]`

 The square brackets can also be used to define an expression that returns a function, allowing any value to be provided as the left hand parameter of the `->` operator.
-In this example the `->` operator will bind the `foo` value to the function that is contained in the `bar` variable or constant that is defined within the scope of the `foo->[bar]` expression.
+In this example the `->` operator will bind the `foo` value to *this* of the function that is contained in the `bar` variable or constant that is defined within the scope of the `foo->[bar]` expression.
 The `bar` function property of a `foo` value that is an object will be excluded in this case.

 This is similar to the expression `bar.bind(foo)`.